ubk8751/MS2505_Code/README.md

 Additional course material can be found at the [course repo](https://github.com/avehtari/BDA_course_Aalto).

-## ExerciseCompilation folder
+## Export the compiled exercise pdf

-The folder contains a latex project with a compilation of all provided exercises during the course.
+The `ExerciseCompilation` folder contains a latex project with a compilation of all provided exercises during the course, as well as the table of formulae and summary of main results.
 If changes are made to the pdf file, run

     bash ./export_exercise_pdf.sh [OUTPUT_FILE] [LATEX_DIR] [-h]